Crochet Bobble Stitch Tutorial

 The Parallel Bobble Pattern

-Tip: to create the parallel bobbles, single crochet above the single crochet stitches 2 rows below and create the bobble right above the bobbles from 2 stitches below.
+Tip: To create the parallel bobbles, single crochet above the single crochet stitches 2 rows below and create the bobble right above the bobbles from 2 stitches below.

 Row 1: ch20